Sensory Hypersensitivity

 Rehabilitation

-In certain cases, professionals can offer sensory rehabilitation, while respecting the individual’s abilities and wishes.
+In some cases, professionals can offer sensory rehabilitation while respecting the person’s abilities, needs, and desires.

-There are many publications, suggestions and unsolicited advice pushing people to get used to being further out of their comfort zone.
-But for autistic people this zone is very rarely reached.
-Autistic people are constantly adapting to an environment that is often hostile and not designed for them.
-Forcing someone to go beyond their limits can amplify their hypersensitivity.
+There is a widespread belief that people should constantly push themselves out of their comfort zone.
+However, for autistic people, this “comfort zone” is rarely even reached.
+Autistic individuals are continuously adapting to an environment that is often hostile and not designed for them.
+Forcing someone to go beyond limits they have already exceeded can worsen their hypersensitivity.

 Caution

-Too frequent sensory deprivation can have the opposite effect, making the person even more intolerant of stimuli.
-It's all about finding the right balance, one that allows the person to go as far as possible in reaching their full potential, while respecting their abilities and objectives.
+Too much sensory deprivation can have the opposite effect, making the person even more intolerant to stimuli.
+The goal is to find a balance—one that allows the person to reach their full potential while respecting their capacities and goals.

 Hearing